Download the University Honors brochure to learn more.

 Day 5 Return to CVG via Chicago

-Total expected cost to be paid to UC is $550.
-The actual cost per person for UC is $1500, but this will be offset by a $750 grant from University Honors as well as a $200 block grant from UC International.
-All participants will receive this grants.
+Total expected cost to be paid to UC is $850.
+The actual cost per person for UC is $1,600, but this will be offset by a $750 grant from University Honors and a grant from UC International (TBD).
+All participants will receive these grants.

 Costs will include airfare, CISI insurance and accommodations.

 Costs do not include baggage fees, meals, passport, ground transportation, or other personal expenses.

 Space is limited and the class can accommodate only 10-12 students.
 If you are interested, be sure to register early!
 Registration is limited to those who are at least a rising second year student.